nekromant/atom-ownsync/README.md

 # The atom-ownsync package

-A dumb plugin to prepare atom configuration tarballs to sync painlessly via ownCloud/nextCloud/DropBox/etc. This plugin relies on some external sync tool to get the actual job done.
+_BIG FAT WARNING_: This plugin is very early alpha.
+If you are going to try it out - MAKE YOUR OWN BACKUP of the .atom folder in case bugs happen.

+This package provides a simple way to sync your atom configuration over several computers.
+It is planned to have 2 modes of operation:

+- Tarball mode.
+Prepare atom configuration tarballs and put them in a directory which is synchronised via ownCloud/nextCloud/DropBox/etc. And vice-versa.

+- Git mode.
+Commit all the changed configuration files into git and push/pull to synchronise.
+(Planned!
+Not yet implemented)

+## Works under
+- [X] linux
+- [ ] mac
+- [ ] windows

-WARNING: Don't use just yet, early alpha.
-Only been tested and works on linux, since it relies on GNU tar for creating tarballs
+_WARNING_: This plugin is very early alpha.
+Only been tested and works on linux, since it relies on GNU tar for creating tarballs.

+_HELP WANTED_: The author of this plugin is not very familiar with js/coffeescript being more a linux kernel dev.
+If you are a js guru and can spare a few minutes to do a proper code review I'd be very grateful

 # TODO:
 - [X] Implement basic config file tarballing